MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/get-started-with-partner/add-xbox-live-apis-binary-to-a-uwp-project.md

 ---
-title: Add XSAPI binary package to a UWP project
+title: Add an XSAPI binary package to a UWP project
 description: Using NuGet to add the Xbox Live APIs binary package to your UWP project. ms.assetid: 1e77ce9f-8a0e-402c-9f46-e37f9cda90ed ms.date: 11/28/2017